McKlay/MLops-Project-Handbook/docs/book_project_budget/Book1_chapter9.md

+---
+hide:
+  - toc
+---

-# 📘 Chapter 9: Fullstack Integration Walkthrough
+# Chapter 9: Fullstack Integration Walkthrough

 Chapter 9 is the final integration checkpoint — the part where we connect everything: your frontend, your backend, your APIs, and your deployment pipeline.
 Think of this as your project launch checklist — just like prepping for spaceflight.